spf13/spf13-vim/README.markdown

 ## Installing on Windows

 On Windows and \*nix [Git] and [Curl] are required.
 Also, if you haven't already, you'll need to install [Vim].
+The quickest option for all three is to install the dependencies([Git] and [Curl]) and spf13-vim via [Chocolatey].
+After running the [Chocolatey] install, execute the following commands on the commandline:

+    cinst git
+    cinst curl
+    cinst spf13.vim

+_Note: This will install Vim as well_

 ### Installing dependencies